 Keep the Conversation Going

 I hope my list helps you talk with your son.
-It can be a challenge especially for moms when boys are getting into the teen years.
-But if we get them talking fellow Mamas, perhaps they will keep talking and keep up a good line of communication open with us.
+It can be a challenge, especially for moms when boys are getting into the teen years.
+But if we get them talking with us my fellow Mamas, perhaps they will keep talking and keep up a good line of communication open with us for years to come.
 Even if it’s just about a nasty chicken patty meal at lunch or how their friend Alex bought three cookies at lunch but gave one to Allyssa 😉

 If all else fails, give them candy and sit down to share it with them.
 They might just talk in between sugared smiles!
-I know sugar always works on me:)
+I know sugar always works on me, especially chocolate:)